 For different users, different features of the motherboard would be necessary.
 But essentially, the more boxes a motherboard checks, the more expensive it would be.

 For instance, if overclocking is essential, you must invest in a more expensive motherboard.

 You have to gauge your requirements and your budget.
 If you are on a tight budget and are just looking for a simple motherboard, go for the budget series chipset.
 Just make sure it has the appropriate socket for your CPU.

 Also Read: How Much is a Motherboard?

 Why is a motherboard important?
-Basically, motherboard is the orchestrator of every thing that goes around in a PC.
+Motherboard is the orchestrator of everything that goes around in a PC.
 It connects components and allows communication between them to occur.

-In other words, the motherboard is the body, CPU is the brain and the rest of the components are the limbs of a PC.
+In other words, the motherboard is the body, the CPU is the brain, and the rest of the components are the limbs of a PC.

 Motherboards have a plethora of features that can separate them from each other.
-As a consumer you have to measure your requirements as well as your budget before purchasing the right model for you.
+As a consumer, you must measure your requirements and budget before purchasing a suitable model.